HSF/hsf.github.io/_gsocproposals/2019/proposal_CERNBox_BYOA.md

 ## Expected results
 We expect the end deliverable to be a collection of two Phoenix applications (User Preferences App and Reference Collaborative App) with the corresponding server-side implementations in REVA using the CS3 APIS.
-The reference application with be related with HEP-related activities, like a Job submission viewer or a ROOT files viewer, that will show the potencial extensibility of the The deliverable will be tested on two sites: CERN and AARNet
+The reference application will be related to HEP activities, like a Job submission viewer or a ROOT file viewer.
+This HEP-related application will be used as the example app to enable other people to develop any CS3 API certified application to boost their productvitiy.
+The deliverable will be tested on two sites: CERN and AARNet

 ## Requirements